cscheid/cscheid.net/writing/data_science/regularization/index.md

 model.
 In other words, we are talking about model selection.
 The first question one could ask is: "but why do we not control the model by explicitly choosing different models?"
-That is certainly one way to do model selection, but it is a surprisingly tricky one.
+That is certainly one way to do model selection, but it is a surprisingly tricky one in practice.
 In simple cases (like linear regression), it is easy to compare two models to see which is more complex.
-But it's not as simple to choose the *right* model complexity.
+But it's not as simple to choose the *appropriate* model complexity.

 In contrast, typical methods for regularization allow us to more easily connect the relationship of the amount of regularization to the amount of noise in the data.

-The simplest example of regularization comes from linear regression, where it is known as ridge regression.
+The simplest example of regularization is known as "ridge regression", and it builds on linear regression.

 ## Ridge Regression